PennyLaneAI/pennylane-pq/README.rst

     import pennylane as qml
     dev = qml.device('projectq.ibm', wires=2, user="XXX", password="XXX")

-Please refer to the `documentation of the PennyLane ProjectQ Plugin plugin <https://pennylane-pq.readthedocs.io/>`_ as well as well as to the `documentation of PennyLane <https://pennylane.readthedocs.io/>`_ for further reference.

 .. gettingstarted-end-inclusion-marker-do-not-remove

+Please refer to the `documentation of the PennyLane ProjectQ Plugin <https://pennylane-pq.readthedocs.io/>`_ as well as well as to the `documentation of PennyLane <https://pennylane.readthedocs.io/>`_ for further reference.

 .. howtocite-start-inclusion-marker-do-not-remove

 How to cite